COVESA/iot-event-analytics/docker-compose/README.md

   MOSQUITTO_CONFIG_DIR=                                (Path to you mosquitto configuration folder - relative from docker-compose directory or absolute path)
   MQTT_PORT=1883                                       (MQTT port for the local broker) PLATFORM_CONFIG_DIR=                                 (Path to you platform configuration folder - relative from docker-compose directory or absolute path.
 Not needed if you only want to configure Mosquitto)
-  API_PORT=8080                                        (Port, which is used to expose the platform REST APIs)
+  API_PORT=8080                                        (Port, which is used to expose the platform REST APIs.
+Defaults to 8080.
+Not needed if you only want to configure Mosquitto)
   ```

 __The paths within the _.env_ file need to be relative to the _docker-compose_ folder or absolute paths__